 Star Trails facing West

 If you don't feel like spending all night out doing star trails, there's a much faster and easier way!
 A telephoto lens will allow you to capture a star trails image much faster.
-As you zoom in on the stars, the apparent movement speeds up.
+As you zoom in on the stars, their apparent movement speeds up.
 The photo below was only 4 minutes!
 Use this trick to capture unique compositions with your next star trails photo.

 Facing South-West in Boulder

 StarStaX is a free program that allows you to easily create a Star Trails photo.
 This application will take all of your photos and blend them together.
 You can choose from a variety of methods including Gap-Filling and Comet Trails.
 StarStaX will also allow you to use a Dark Frame, if you remembered to take one after shooting all of exposures.
 This Dark Frame will help to eliminate noise and hot pixels.

 StarStaX also has one of my favorite functions, Cumulative Blend.
 If you toggle this mode, StarStaX will process each photo and save the composite image.
 This will allow you to create a Star Trails video.
 See the video below for an example.